 Boil a big pot of water.
 Season generously with salt.

-Blanch green beans in boiling water until just cooked (DO NOT OVER COOK BEANS).
-About 3 minutes.
+Blanch green beans in boiling water until just cooked.
+About 3 to 5 minutes.

 Remove from water and immerse in ice bath immediately to stop cooking the beans.
 This will retain bright green color of the beans.

 Once cooled drain it off and keep aside.